bmi-labmedinfo/Reliability/README.md

 # Welcome to RelAI!

-**RelAI** is a Python library designed to calculate pointwise reliability for Machine Learning predictions.
+**RelAI** is a Python library designed to compute pointwise reliability for Machine Learning predictions.

 ## AIM